 As program manager, Roxie is responsible for building and managing our national Solar Schools Program, designed to promote solar installation, and related curriculum integration, at schools and universities across the nation.
 She also sits on the Designation Program Administration (DPA) team, playing a support role for the Solar Powering America by Recognizing Communities (SPARC) program.
 On the DPA team, Roxie is responsible for assisting with criteria development, branding, promotion, and metric reporting for SPARC.
 Before coming to TSF, Roxie spent four years working for the Oregon-based American solar manufacturer, SolarWorld.
 She coordinated their national solar installer network and directed their annual dealer conferences.
 Roxie brings with her a lifelong passion for renewable energy and energy education, stemming from an early childhood experience that inspired her to “change the world” through alternative energy advocacy.
 She has a BA from UC Davis in International Energy Policy and enjoys writing, weight training, and guest speaking at schools about renewable energy in her free time.

 As Communications Manager for The Solar Foundation, Billy Connelly is responsible for developing and implementing TSF’s communications strategy and plans and supporting nearly all team projects.
 He promotes TSF’s reports, programs, and activities through traditional and social media channels, and he may even shout from rooftops to engage our growing community.
 Billy’s work in corporate communications and marketing for socially responsible businesses spans more than 25 years.
 He has worked in renewable energy and the voluntary carbon market, sustainable travel, municipal and corporate recycling, public television, and youth activism.
 He holds a Bachelor of Arts in English from The University of Connecticut and is one of the 1,000 volunteers in the U.S. trained to deliver the slide presentation from The Climate Reality Project.
+He is a Veteran of the Connecticut Air National Guard (CTANG), where he worked for 6 years on A-10 aircraft.
 Strong supporters of solar, Billy and his family own shares in a community supported array (CSA), which supplies clean energy to the grid.

 Assistant to the Executive Director